Mašťov: Sights

 The main landmark is the Mašťov Castle.
 It was originally a fortress from the 14th century, which was rebuilt into a Renaissance castle by the Lobkowicz family after 1571.
 In 1661, it was modified in the Baroque style.
 Today it serves as an orphanage.

 The Church of the Assumption of the Virgin Mary dates from the second half of the 14th century.
 It was modified into its present Baroque form in 1760 and 1844.

 The Church of Saint Barbara has a Gothic core from the 14th century.
 Its Neo-Romanesque façade dates from 1863.

 The funeral chapel of the Mladota of Solopysky noble family is also a protected cultural monument.
 It is a late Baroque and Neoclassical building that dates from 1805 or 1806.

-There is a Jewish cemetery, founded in the 15th century.
+In the town is a Jewish cemetery, founded in the 15th century.
 It is among the oldest in the country.